 Cognitive Behaviour Therapy (CBT) is the most researched therapy and it consistently proves more effective than alternatives.
-It has been shown to even be more effective than medication in managing recovery and the underlying feelings that drive addictive behaviours.
+It has even been shown to be more effective than medication in managing recovery and the underlying feelings that drive addictive behaviours.
 It is also effective at addressing eating disorders, phobias, depression and acute anxiety.
 CBT has a huge selection of science based tools and techniques that can be easy integrated into recovery works.
 These tools will support you to become a better and more flexible practitioner.
-CBT is constantly evolving, Third Wave approach incorporates aspects of mindfulness and acceptance of thoughts and feelings instead of trying to change them.
-Acceptance and Commitment Therapy is the Third Wave's key therapy.
-Alongside Motivational Interviewing, CBT skills for recovery training is essential for teams.
+CBT is constantly evolving, the Third Wave approach incorporates aspects of mindfulness and acceptance of thoughts and feelings instead of trying to change them.
+Acceptance and Commitment Therapy (ACT) is the Third Wave's key therapy.
+Alongside Motivational Interviewing, CBT skills for recovery training is essential for teams focused on creating change in their service users.

 The Betterminds Cognitive Behavioural Therapy (CBT) training is designed to upskill practitioners in a diverse range of tools and techniques that stem from CBT.